spinbris/Coursera_CleaningData_wk4/README.md

 All script to run the analysis is in ‘run\_analysis.R’

-Data input files should be in the folder ‘UCI HAR Dataset’ in the Working Directory.
-As shown in the ‘Input Files’ section below there are test and train subfolders required therein.
+Data input files should be in the Working Directory.

-The two output files (all\_data.txt and summary\_data.txt) will be saved to the Working Directory.
+One output files (summary\_data.txt) will be saved to the Working Directory.

 #### Output - All\_data dataframe